pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`camera_platform`

-This example demonstrates how to implement a camera system in a 2D game using the Arcade library in Python.
-The camera follows the player's movements, ensuring that the player remains centered on the screen as they navigate a larger game world.
-The camera's viewport is defined to keep a margin between the player and the edge of the screen, providing a smooth visual experience for the player.
-The camera's panning and movement functions are utilized to update the camera position based on the player's location, creating a dynamic and responsive gameplay environment.
-The camera also includes features like shaking effects, which can be triggered by specific in-game events for added visual impact.
+This Python code is a demonstration of a platform game using the Arcade library.
+It starts with defining some constants related to the viewport, physics, and layers of the game map.
+The 'MyGame' class then sets up and manages the game, with functions for initializing, setting up the game, rendering the display, handling key-press events, panning the camera view for a scrolling effect, and updating the game state.
+Key features include loading a tile map, creating and controlling a player sprite, implementing game physics, collision detection with coins and bombs, and a constantly updating score count.
+It also includes a game over condition when the player reaches the end of the map.
+Furthermore, camera movement is managed to create an effect of scrolling viewport, maintaining the player sprite in view during gameplay.
+The concept of 'Frames per Second' (FPS) is demonstrated by repeatedly calculating and displaying the FPS.
+This case also includes the creation and utilization of cameras to handle the viewport, and how to shake the camera upon specific events like hitting a bomb.

 conway_alpha.py
 ---------------